rbreesems/flamingo/README.md

 We exceeded the goal, we reached about 200m past the `The Big Fall Room` and to the crawl that lead to `Lil India`.
 Total distance into the cave was about 1200m.

  - Two wired segments were deployed (900 ft from entrance to just before the pump room) and another wired segment (800 ft) that went through the breakdown leading to `Grand Central`.
 There were wireless relay nodes between the two wired segments and after the second wired segment.
+The wired segments were using 4800 baud as we thought that might have to connect all four spools together (1 km) but that proved unnecessary.
+We could have used as high as 19200 baud since each bridge node was only driving one spool (~900 ft).

  The team still had two comm spools (each 800 ft) and a pair of bridge nodes when they reached the crawl to `Lil India` but we were about out of time and had accomplished our goals.
 The remaining time was spent replacing some of wired connection #2 with wireless nodes for experimentation purposes.